 The amazing power of seeing things in writing.

-One of the things that makes a budget such a great money-saving tool is that it forces a person to come face-to-face with their expenditures.
-Think about how many subscriptions, recurring payments, and monthly dues are coming out of a person’s bank account each month …and thanks to automatic bill payment services and online payments, these charges are often coming through with no statement, no reminder, and nothing to really key us in to the fact that the money is going away.
+One of the things that makes a budget such a great money-saving tool is that it forces you to come face-to-face with your expenditures.
+Think about how many subscriptions, recurring payments, and monthly dues are coming out of your bank account each month …and thanks to automatic bill payment services and online payments, these charges are often being paid with no statement, no reminder, and nothing to alert you of these expenditures.

 Subscription services love this.
 In fact, you probably already know how notorious gyms are for signing people up and then making huge profits on the contract payments (whether the person comes in or not.)
 Services like Pandora, Netflix, Hulu, and dozens of others work the same way.
 They get people to sign up with a free trial, then by the time the first charge disappears quietly from your bank account, you’ve already forgotten that this service is actually costing you something.